nwrenger/pointy/README.md

 - [ ] Only Linux: Make it work, then test hidden window
   - need to install `libappindicator` and app indicator support (like on gnome with `gnome-shell-extension-appindicator`)
   - more i don't know
-- [ ] Only macos: Focus back last focused window on the hiding of pointy's selector
+- [ ] Only macos (maybe): Focus back last focused window on the hiding of pointy's selector
 - [x] Only Windows: Currently crashing on startup, make it work
 - [x] Add icon mind. hold duration -> no unwanted selections (through a hover outline filling thingy)